 ‘I don’t want France to blow’: Paul Pogba on police violence and justice

-In an exclusive interview with Generation Sport, the World Cup winner discusses growing up in the Parisian suburbs, being held at gunpoint in an extortion attempt, mental health, the pressures of being an elite athlete, racism and faith.
+In an exclusive interview with Al Jazeera, the World Cup winner discusses growing up in the Parisian suburbs, being held at gunpoint in an extortion attempt, mental health, the pressures of being an elite athlete, racism and faith.

 Juventus and France midfielder Paul Pogba has spoken out against police violence and called for justice for the family of slain 17-year-old Nahel Merzouk in an exclusive interview with Al Jazeera.